ClemsonChoirs/website/src/pages/staff/index.md

     email: conley@clemson.edu
     image: /img/david-conley-photo.jpg
     name: Dr. David Conley
-    title: Director of Tigeroar & TakeNote Lecturer in Music
+    title: 'Lecturer in Music - Director of Tigeroar & TakeNote '
   - bio: >-
       Jonathan Doyel, tenor, has been a performer and educator for two decades with a passion for helping musicians discover their true voices.
 As an